carlo-monti/EarCoach/README.md

 - **Synth**: handles the musical part of the job.
 It uses the [MidiDriver library](https://github.com/billthefarmer/mididriver) that simply send MIDI commands to the android internal general midi synth.
 - **Vosk**: handles the speech-to-text job.
 It uses the [Vosk library](https://alphacephei.com/vosk/) and it has been modified to accept only some words that are set with the *setAcceptedKeywords* method.

 The app is doing only one of these three actions at the same moment (i.e. they act sequentially).
 To handle this, each action is executed on a new thread.
 Whenever one action is called, it takes a lock and the current thread is forced to wait on the same lock.
-In this way the code can be written sequentially
+In this way the code can be written sequentially:
 ```java
 speak();
 play();